 1. Voice Search Has Arrived

-Voice assistants, like Google Home, Amazon Alexa, Cortana, and Siri, answer more than one billion searches per month.
+Like Google Home, Amazon Alexa, Cortana, and Siri, voice assistants answer more than one billion searches per month.
 Over the last 10 years, voice searches have grown almost 40-fold, and experts predict that half of all searches will be voice-based by 2020.

 Consumers aren’t just using Alexa to buy spices while cooking.
-Patients are now turning to voice assistants to help them navigate the healthcare industry at all stages of the patient journey.
+Patients are now turning to voice assistants to help them navigate the healthcare industry on all patient journeys.
 From finding the nearest radiologist to where to fill a specialty pharmacy prescription or where the nearest walk-in clinic is located, healthcare voice searches are booming.
 And if you don’t prepare for it, you might end up behind the eight-ball moving forward.

 Voice is about action, and patients are looking for quick answers.
 Moreover, voice queries are 40 times more action-oriented than regular searches.

-One way you can start to capitalize on voice search is to refresh key pages and posts on your website and format them, so they appear for voice queries.
+You can start to capitalize on voice search to refresh key pages and posts on your website and format them, so they appear for voice queries.
 When you design a page on your site for voice, lead with a commonly asked question such as:

 - How do I know if I have a cold or allergies?